Looking for the best apps to save money in Nigeria?

 Cowrywise offers individuals the ability to withdraw their funds without restrictions or penalties.
 You can safely call this app a direct competitor and an alternative to piggyvest.

 Kuda Bank is a digital only, mobile bank.
-Although it has no physical banking location, they offer the services expected of a bank.
+Although it has no physical banking location, they offer the services expected of any bank.
 Enjoy banking with no fees, up to 25 free monthly transfers, a free debit card and great savings plans.

 Kuda Bank has 3 savings plans with up to 15% annual savings interest.
 I’ll briefly discuss the plans below.

-- Spend + Save – no interest
+• Spend + Save – no interest

-- Flexible Savings – up to 10%
+• Flexible Savings – up to 10%

-- Fixed savings – up to 25%
+• Fixed savings – up to 25%

 Spend+Save